Cooling Aircraft Engines

 Radial engines are a perfect example of air cooling, all cylinders are equally exposed to the airflow and there is an even temperature distribution.
 But the form of the engine constitutes high drag due to the large frontal area.
 Inline four, six or eight cylinder aero engines are almost exclusively air cooled, except for the Rotax and Subaru engines and some aero diesels.
 It is a good compromise to get a low drag form and there is no weight penalty compared to liquid cooling designs.

 Air cooled cylinders have a large number of cooling fins cast around the heads and barrels.
-This increases the cooling area, but it can be too effective in winter time or at altitudes above the freezing levels, a winterization kit is then used to control the incoming airflow.
+This increases the total cooling area, but it can be too effective in winter time or at altitudes above the freezing levels, a winterization kit is then used to control the incoming airflow.
 To guide the air from the intakes to the engine ducts, baffles and plates are used to maintain a positive air pressure above the engine underneath the top cowling.
 These items are very important to maintain the correct engine temperatures and an even cooling of all cylinders.

 Cool air is taken in at the front of the engine and after cooling the cylinders, the warm (and expanded) air needs to be exhausted.
 This is done through openings in the lower cowling, controlled by cowl flaps.
 These pilot operated flaps are open during high power/ low speed operations (letting more air through during climb and taxi), they will also increase the parasite drag of the aircraft when in the open position.
 During normal cruise and descent the cowl flaps should be closed.